Exhortation for the Strong to Help the Weak, 1-6

 Moreover (as Moo points out), ‘the strong’ (most of whom were Gentile Christians) needed to remember that it is precisely they who had been far distant from God and his covenant promises (Rom 11:17-24).
 They had, in fact, been ‘without hope’ (Eph 2:12).
 But the teaching of the Old Testament strengthens their hope, while reminding them that this hope is for the one people of God: Jews and Gentiles, ‘weak’ and ‘strong’.

-Rom 15:5 May the God who gives endurance and encouragement give you a spirit of unity among yourselves as you follow Christ Jesus, 6 so that with one heart and mouth you may glorify the God and Father of our Lord Jesus Christ.
+15:5 Now may the God of endurance and comfort give you unity with one another in accordance with Christ Jesus, 15:6 so that together you may with one voice glorify the God and Father of our Lord Jesus Christ.

 This has been called a ‘prayer-wish’, combining as it does prayer to God and exhortation to the church.
 For other examples, see 2 Thess 3:5; 2 Tim 1:16; Heb 13:20–21.